l-with/terraform-module-cloud_init/README.md

 ## Disclaimer

-currently only tested with Ubuntu focal
+currently only tested with Ubuntu Focal Fossa and Jammy Jellyfish

 ## Motivation